 Some students in conversation at a table

-Health Promotion (Bachelor)
+Health promotion (Bachelor)

-Health Promotion
+Health promotion

-• gain an in-depth understanding of different perspectives on health,
+• about different perspectives on health,

 At a glance